Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-Following \cite[Chapter 7]{Prato} or \cite{Yan2,Antonio1,Arnulf1,Raphael} we make the following assumption on the diffusion term. \begin{assumption}\textbf{[Diffusion term ]} We assume that the operator $B : H \longrightarrow L^0_2$ satisfies the global Lipschitz condition, i.e. there exists a positive constant $C$ such that
+where $(e_i)_{i=1}^{\infty}$ is an orthonormal basis of $H$.
+Note that \eqref{def2} is also independent of the orthonormal basis of $H$.
+Following \cite[Chapter 7]{Prato} or \cite{Yan2,Antonio1,Arnulf1,Raphael}, we make the following assumption on the diffusion term. \begin{Assumption}\textbf{[Diffusion term ]} The operator $B : H \longrightarrow L^0_2$ satisfies the global Lipschitz condition, i.e. there exists a positive constant $C_B$ such that